Phuket vs Dubai Real Estate: Investment Comparison for

-Data-driven Phuket vs Dubai comparison for 2026: price per sqm, yields, tax breakdown, Airbnb economics, currency risk, visa pathways, and honest 2026 market outlook.
+Data-driven Phuket vs Dubai comparison for 2026: price per sqm, yields, tax breakdown, Airbnb economics, currency risk, visa pathways, and honest 2026.

 MORE Group underwrites Phuket opportunities around 8-10% rental yield per year (select projects up to ~15%), ~5-6% annual growth on quality resale over long horizons, and ~35-50% construction-phase appreciation on selected developments.
 0% buyer commission.
 Contact: +66 65 119 5327